Symmetry protected topological edge modes and emergent partial time reversal symmetry breaking in open quantum many-body systems

 As an example of a stable SPT edge mode, the case with SB coupling $H_{sb}^{(c)}$ is considered, which preserve both the partial TRS and $Z_2\times Z_2$ SRS.
 Fig.\ref{fig:fig2} (c) shows such SB coupling has almost no effect on the SPT edge mode on the site $L_s$, indicating that the SPT edge mode is protected by the $Z_2\times Z_2$ SRS.
 In principle, the second or higher order perturbations can be performed based on $H_{sb}^{(c)}$.
 However, different from the TRS, the $Z_2\times Z_2$ SRS is a unitary symmetry that does not change $i$ into $-i$, thus both the real and imaginary parts of $C_{L_s}^{\alpha\beta}$ in Eq.(\ref{eq:Hameff2}) preserve it and the corresponding effective Hamiltonian acts trivially on the SPT degenerate subspace.

-{\it Quantum bath with a gap: topological versus non-topological --} In the gapless bath cases studied until now, the partial symmetries of the SB coupling plays an important role in determining the properties of the SPT edge modes.
+{\it Quantum bath with a gap: topological versus non-topological --} In the gapless bath cases, the partial symmetries of the SB coupling plays an important role in determining the SPT edge modes.
 Now we examine the role of the bath itself.
 First, we consider a bath Ham:

 We focus on the case with $D\gg J_b$, where the bath is a non-topological gapped ground state (similar with the Mott insulator(MI) in the Bose-Hubbard model).
 Fig. \ref{fig:fig3} (a) shows that the SPT edge state is protected for all the SB couplings in Eq.(\ref{eq:Hama})-Eq.(\ref{eq:Hamc}).
 The non-topologically gapped bath plays a similar role as an open boundary, thus will not affect the edge state as long as the SB coupling preserves the global (system+bath) TRS symmetry.
 However, the edge mode vanishes if the global TRS is broken in the SB coupling ({\it e.g.} $S_{L_s}^x\otimes S_{L_s+1}^{xx}$\cite{Supplementary}).